aristanetworks/purescript-backend-optimizer/docs/why-and-how-of-inline-directives.md

 ## A Methodology for Defining Inline Directives

-Inlining duplicates code so that rewrite rules can trigger optimizations that were otherwise hidden from its eyes.
-Ideally, inlining values will always trigger rewrite rules that both reduce the bundle size of the code AND make the resulting program more performant.
+Inlining duplicates code so that evaluations can trigger optimizations that were otherwise hidden from its eyes.
+Ideally, inlining values will always trigger evaluations that both reduce the bundle size of the code AND make the resulting program more performant.
 However, inlining may increase a program's bundle size without improving its performance.

 In short, this process isn't scientific.
 While one can add inline directives without much thought, the result likely won't be what they want.